-Prior to this role, Jordan was elected a corporate officer and named Vice President, Global Vehicle and Powertrain Purchasing & Supplier Diversity, Ford Motor Company effective August 1, 2013.
+Prior to this role, Jordan was elected a corporate officer and named vice president, Global Vehicle and Powertrain Purchasing and Supplier Diversity, effective Aug.
+1, 2013.
 Jordan was responsible for all commodity-related purchasing and supplier sourcing around the world.

-Early on Jordan was Executive Director, Global Vehicle and Powertrain Purchasing, a position he held since July 1, 2010.
-In this role, Jordan’s group was responsible for procurement of production and powertrain parts and commodities for Ford Motor Company’s operations worldwide.
+Early on, Jordan served as executive director, Global Vehicle and Powertrain Purchasing, a position he held from July 1, 2010.
+His group was responsible for procurement of production and powertrain parts and commodities for Ford Motor Company operations worldwide.
 Jordan also oversaw Supplier Diversity Development and Global Supply Risk Management.

-On April 1, 2008, Jordan was promoted to Executive Director, Global Powertrain Purchasing, after serving as Director of Powertrain and Driveline Purchasing for the Americas from January 2006.
+On April 1, 2008, Jordan was promoted to executive director, Global Powertrain Purchasing, after serving as director of Powertrain and Driveline Purchasing for the Americas beginning in January 2006.

-Jordan previously spent several years at Ford and Mazda Purchasing in Asia.
-On October 1, 2004, he was named Director, Purchasing for Ford Asia Pacific and Africa, where he managed the overall purchasing activities for operations in Australia, India, South Africa, the Philippines, Malaysia, Thailand and Vietnam.
-He was named Deputy General Manager of the Purchasing Division for Mazda in April 2002.
+Jordan spent several years working with Ford and Mazda purchasing in Asia.
+On Oct.
+1, 2004, he was named director, purchasing, Ford Asia Pacific and Africa, where he managed overall purchasing activities for operations in Australia, India, South Africa, the Philippines, Malaysia, Thailand and Vietnam.
+He was named deputy general manager of the purchasing division for Mazda in April 2002.
 He joined Ford in 1999.

 Jordan earned a bachelor’s degree in business administration from Alma College in Alma, Michigan.
 He was also appointed to the United States Air Force Academy.